Over four decades glaciologist and climate scientist Vin Morgan built his career from the icy depths of Antarctica.

 Vin Morgan recently travelled to Canberra from his home in Melbourne to explain to our conservators and curators how the drill operated, and to share stories about his remarkable Antarctic and scientific career.

-The drill will feature in the new environmental history gallery, which opens later this year.
+The drill will feature in the new environmental history gallery, which opens in 2022.